gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AADRM/vlatest/Export-AadrmTemplate.md

 ```

 ## DESCRIPTION
-The **Export-AadrmTemplate** cmdlet exports all the properties of a rights policy template to a file.
+The **Export-AadrmTemplate** cmdlet exports all the properties of a Rights Management template to a file.
 You can then import the template to another Azure Rights Management tenant or you can edit it and import it back to the original tenant.
 You can use this technique to perform bulk edits of complex properties in templates, such as multilingual names and descriptions.

+Although you can configure Rights Management templates in the Azure classic portal, you must use PowerShell to export and import these templates.

 Tip: Consider using this cmdlet as a way to back up your custom templates, so that you can revert to a known-good version if required.